 ECNP Research Internship (ERI)

-The ECNP Research Internship (ERI) is an initiative of ECNP and the ECNP Junior Member Advisory Panel (JMAP), and has been developed in collaboration with European Federation of Psychiatric Trainees (EFPT).
-It aims to provide short-term research internship opportunities for junior researchers, across the spectrum of applied and translational neuroscience.
+The ECNP Research Internship (ERI) is an initiative of ECNP and its Early Career Advisory Panel (ECAP), it aims to provide short-term research internship opportunities for early career scientists, across the spectrum of applied and translational neuroscience.

 A selected group of senior researchers will offer a short two-week exploratory experience in their institutions.